-In the 2 years since the sensation wheel was released, I’ve become increasingly aware of a shortcoming of all the emotion wheels (including my own) currently published: they’re exclusively centered on self-experience.
+In the 2 years since the Emotion Sensation Wheel was released, I’ve become increasingly aware of a shortcoming of all the emotion wheels (including my own) currently published.
+They’re exclusively centered on self-experience.
 These feeling wheels focus on internal experience without inviting us to consider how emotions play a significant role in how we treat others and move in the world.

 I wondered: could an emotion wheel be developed that addressed how our emotions, via behaviors, impact others?
 The Emotion Behavior Wheel is my response to that prompt.

 Feeling wheels are useful tools for growing our awareness of our internal world.
 This new Emotion Behavior Wheel connects feelings and behaviors in a way that can grow insight into how emotions shape the behavior of ourselves and others.